Scopello

-The Commune of Scopello (Italian: Comune di Scopello; population about 450) is located in the Valsesia region of the Italian Pennine Alps, in the Piedmontese Province of Vercelli.
+Scopello is a comune (municipality) located in the Valsesia region of the Italian Pennine Alps, administratively in the Province of Vercelli, Piedmont.
 The municipality covers an area of 18.62 km2 and ranges in elevation from 640 to 1930 m above sea level.
-Its main centre of population, and the capoluogo of the commune, is the small town of Scopello which stands on the river Sesia at an elevation of 659 m.
+It takes its name from its main centre, the small town of Scopello, which stands on the river Sesia at an elevation of 659 m.